Danny Andrawes 16 January 2022

 Paid search vs. paid social

-The biggest difference between Google Ads and Facebook Ads is that one (Google) is a paid search platform and the other (Facebook) is a paid social platform.
+The biggest difference between Google Ads vs Facebook Ads is that one (Google) is a paid search platform and the other (Facebook) is a paid social platform.

 Google Ads is a pay-per-click advertising platform (PPC platform) that allows you to put your business at the top of Google search results — even above the organic search results.